 - include the following introduction: Now I am going to read different statements.
-For each statement, please think how you feel about it and then tell me whether you agree, somewhat agree or disagree with it.
-There are no right or wrong answers – please answer according to your feelings about the statement.
+Please show me on this scale how you feel about each statement [show the scale provided at the bottom of this page and explain how it works, including the meaning of each face].
+There are no right or wrong answers – please answer according to your feelings about each statement.
 I would again like to assure you that your answers will not be shared with any people living in this area, and that you do not have to answer any questions that you do not want to.

-- for each statement, include the following question: Would you say that you agree, somewhat agree or disagree with the following statement? [include the given statement]
+- for each statement, include the following question: Which of these three faces [point to the scale] best represents your feelings about the following statement? [read out the given statement]

-- for each statement, include the following pre-defined answers: 1) agree; 2) somewhat agree; 3) disagree
+- for each statement, include in your questionnaire the following pre-defined answers: 1) agree; 2) somewhat agree; 3) disagree

-3) Conduct individual interviews with a representative sample of members of your target group, asking the respondents whether they agree, somewhat agree, or disagree with each of the context-specific statements.
+3) Conduct individual interviews with a representative sample of your target group members, assessing whether they agree, somewhat agree, or disagree with each of the context-specific statements.